What is Keppra?

 Wear a medical alert tag or carry an ID card stating that you take Keppra.
 Any medical care provider who treats you should know that you take seizure medication.

-Levetiracetam may impair your thinking or reactions.
+Keppra may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
-Do not start or stop taking Keppra during pregnancy without your doctor's advice.
+Do not start or stop taking levetiracetam during pregnancy without your doctor's advice.
 Having a seizure during pregnancy could harm both the mother and the baby.
 Seizure control is very important during pregnancy and the benefits of preventing seizures may outweigh any risks posed by using this medicine.

 Before taking this medicine